Kadooorie/zimska_zadaca/learn_metal/README.md

 * Direct mapping of all Metal Objective-C classes, constants, and enumerations in Odin in `vendor:darwin/Metal`
 * No measurable overhead compared to calling Metal in Objective-C, due to built-in compiler support for Objective-C operations
 * No wrappers which do hidden memory allocations
-* String `ErrorDomain` constants have weak linkage and are automat
+* String `ErrorDomain` constants have weak linkage and are automatically set to `nil` if not a